ABOUT THE AUTHOR

-Being in the forefront of the online employment movement, Rick began speaking on search, promotion and advancement across the US, as well as on terrestrial radio and in online interviews in Australia, Panama, the Caribbean, Canada, and the UK.
-Rick has been featured on NPR, PBS, Business Insider; in The Wall Street Journal, Forbes, Fortune, Inc., the Houston Chronicle, CIO, Huffington Post, and more.
-Rick has also produced and hosted both radio and TV shows in Houston.
+Having been in the online job space from the beginning I have spoken on search, on-the-promotion, and advancement across the US, as well as on terrestrial radio and online forums across the world.
+I have been featured on NPR, PBS, Business Insider, and have been in The Wall Street Journal, Forbes, Fortune, Inc. and so many more.
+As well I previously co-produced & hosted two radio shows and an employment-based TV series in Houston.

 Enough about me.
 What can I do for you?